-While nationally more than 220,000 wild horses and burros have been adopted by private citizens since the program began in 1971, the levels of adoption have decreased dramatically since 2007 (Shepherd, personal communication).
-In 2013 nationally there were 4,221 horses removed and 2,400 were either adopted or sold.
+While nationally more than 220,000 wild horses and burros have been adopted by private citizens since the program began in 1971, the levels of adoption have decreased dramatically since 2007 (Shepherd, personal communication; BLM 2018).
+The percentage of both burros and horses removed from the range have dropped sharply from a high of 39% in 2005 to a low of 0, 5, and 2 percent in 2014, 2015, and 2016, respectively (Figure 12).

 In 2013 in Nevada there were 2,787 horses removed and 89 were adopted or sold (Shepherd 2014).
-In order to maintain current population levels in Nevada (most are currently near or exceeding the high range of AML), approximately 4,300 - 6,600 horses would need to be removed annually statewide, in the absence of using effective population growth suppression techniques.
+In order to stabilize current growth rates and maintain current population levels in Nevada (most are currently near or exceeding the high range of AML), approximately 6,600 - 8,800 horses would need to be removed annually statewide, in the absence of using effective population growth suppression techniques.

+The State of Nevada supports the most comprehensive and effective plan available to achieve and maintain AML in accordance with the Act as originally intended.
 The State of Nevada will work closely with federal agencies to develop new, and expand on existing strategies, policies, and best management practices to attain sustainable wild horse and burro populations within HMA and WHBT.
 The State of Nevada will also engage Congressional representatives and their staff to secure assistance in the implementation of the management activities authorized within the Act.

-Goal 1: Support, promote, and facilitate full implementation of the Wild Free-Roaming Horses and Burros Act of 1971, as amended, including to preserve and maintain a thriving natural ecological balance and multiple-use relationship, without alteration of its implementation by subsequent Congresses or Presidential administrations.
+4.1 Goal: Support, promote, and facilitate full implementation of the Wild Free-Roaming Horses and Burros Act of 1971, as amended, including to preserve and maintain a thriving natural ecological balance and multiple-use relationship, without alteration of its implementation by subsequent Congresses or Presidential administrations.

 Recognizing that if action is not taken until herd health has become an issue, the range and water resources are likely to be in a highly degraded and potentially irreversible state.
-Non-active management (e.g. let nature take its course, wait until horse health or resource conditions are critical) is not acceptable management.
-Non-management will negatively impact or potentially create irreversible habitat impacts within the SGMA; therefore, use all tools available to actively manage wild horses and burros within HMA and WHBT.
+Non-active management (e.g. let nature take its course, wait until horse health or resource conditions are critical)

+is not acceptable management.
+Non-management will negatively impact or potentially create irreversible habitat impacts within the Service Area; therefore, use all tools available to actively manage wild horses and burros within HMA and WHBT.

-Objective 1.1: Maintain healthy and diverse wild horse and burro populations in the State of Nevada in a manner that maintains or is actively managed to trend towards sage-grouse desired habitat conditions, as applicable (see Table 4.1).
+4.1.1 Objective: Maintain healthy and diverse wild horse and burro populations in the State of Nevada in a manner that maintains or is actively managed to trend towards sage-grouse desired habitat conditions, as applicable (see Table 4.1).